nuzillard/SCCP/README.md

 `COUF "counter1"`: name of the file that receives the number of solutions of individual LSD problems.
 Is different for the different pyLSD input files, so that parallelization of pyLSD runs does not fail.

-`MULT 1 C 3 (0 1 2 3)`: atom 1 si a carbon, with sp3 hybridization, of unknown number of attached H atoms.
+`MULT 1 C 3 (0 1 2 3)`: atom 1 is a carbon, with sp3 hybridization, of unknown number of attached H atoms.

 `MULT 11 Cl 3 0`: atom 11 is a chlorine, with sp3 hybridization, no attached H atom.